mrsinham/goreset/README.md

 just add the -w flag to write it to mystructure_reset.go.

-Zerogen handles many types as you can see :
+goreset handles many types as you can see :

 ```go
 package mypackage